brianhigh/research-computing/lab/regex.md

 ![Regex Substitution - Regex101.com](images/regex_substitution.png)

 And that's just the beginning!
-But before we put "regular expressions" to use, we need to learn more about the symbols and syntax.
+Now, let's learn how to make our own expressions...

 ## Pattern Modifiers